When it comes to sliders for WordPress, there are two premium plugins that stand tall above the rest: Revolution Slider and Smart Slider 3.

-This plugin’s pricing is aimed at two distinct markets: freelancers who are creating sites for clients, and theme authors who sell products on ThemeForest.
+This plugin’s pricing is aimed at two distinct markets: freelancers who are creating sites for clients – there are available one-site and three-site licenses, and theme authors who sell products on ThemeForest.

 Slider Revolution is often bundled with themes available for purchase at ThemeForest.
 This has helped make it a hugely popular plugin as many users get a copy of the plugin when they buy a theme from the Envato marketplace.
 It’s important to point out that the bundled version you get with themes lacks a lot of features:

 You can’t access the Object Library or Add-Ons, and

 Slider Revolution has one-time payment packages, in this case you don’t need to pay a yearly fee, but you will get only 6 months support.
 Let’s see the one-time prices!

 Smart Slider 3

 There are four different pricing options, including a free version that’s available for download.
 If you decide to give the free version a try, you can upgrade to the pro version at any time.

 Smart Slider 3 offers a handy 14-day money back guarantee if you change your mind.

 What I like about the free version of Smart Slider 3 is that it doesn’t constantly nag you to upgrade.
 You know all the ugly ads and nags you see in some free versions of plugins?
 There’s none of that in Smart Slider 3.
 Instead, the plugin prompts you to upgrade only when you try to use a feature that’s pro-only.
 It’s unobtrusive and allows for an uninterrupted user experience.

 The new way to build a Slider